StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

 Processes reported by StackState Agent V2 can optionally be filtered using a blacklist.
 Using this in conjunction with inclusion rules will allow otherwise excluded processes to be included.

 The blacklist is specified as a list of regex patterns.
 Inclusions override the blacklist patterns, these are used to include processes that consume a lot of resources.
 Each inclusion type specifies an amount of processes to report as the top resource using processes.
-For `top_cpu` and `top_mem` a threshold must first be met, meaning that a process needs to consume a higher percentage of resources than the specified threshold before it is reported.
+For `top_cpu` and `top_mem` a threshold must first be met, meaning that a process needs to consume a higher percentage of resources than the specified threshold before it's reported.

 {% tabs %}
 {% tab title="Docker, Kubernetes, OpenShift" %}